Who are you and where are you from?

 What is your name?
 How old are you?

-I call myself Mule or Monk and turned 71 years old in November 2018.
+I call myself Mule or Monk and am 74 years old as of November 2021.

 What are the mules’ names and how long have they been with you?

-Lady: Bought her in 1986 outside of Coarsegold, CA when she was about 6 years old.
+- Lady: Bought her in 1986 outside of Coarsegold, CA when she was about 6 years old.
 She’s been with us for 31 years and finally retired her on 2/6/2017 at age 37.
-Lady lives in the Central Valley with two other horses to keep her company.
+Lady lives at a ranch in the foothills of the Sierra in Northern California.

-Frank E. Boy On June 10, 2018, we bought 10 year old, 16-hands in height Bay mule.
+- Frank E. Boy On June 10, 2018, we bought 10 year old, 16-hands in height Bay mule.
 Released from service on 1/10/19 as he did not have the temperament to work and be in an urban area.
-Frank was given to Larry and Paula who own and run a stable in Bakersfield and has another mule named Bowie to keep him company.
+Frank is now living with a family in the Santa Cruz mountains.

 Where are you going?